 Jessie Goldblum, Ph.D.

-Dr. Jessie Goldblum is a full time tester and JASPER play therapist at NCAWAG.
+Dr. Jessie Goldblum is a full time psychometrist and JASPER play therapist at NCAWAG.
 She is a Developmental Psychologist with over a decade of experience in child development and autism research.
 Her research specializations include novel modes of autism assessment, social communication in autistic women and girls, and the interplay of multiple identities (I.e., sex, gender, race, and ethnicity) on diagnosis and prevalence rates.

 Jessie received her Bachelor of Arts from Emory University and her Master of Arts and PhD in Developmental Psychology from The University of North Carolina at Chapel Hill.
 She also holds a Certificate in Developmental Disabilities from the Carolina Institute for Developmental Disabilities.